TanvirArjel/EFCore.GenericRepository/README.md

 ## How do I get started?

-First install the lastest version of `EFCore.GenericRepository` nuget package into your project as follows:
+First install the appropriate version of `EFCore.GenericRepository` nuget package into your project as follows:

+**For EF Core 2.x :**

+    Install-Package EFCore.GenericRepository -Version 2.0.0

+**For EF Core 3.0 :**

+    Install-Package EFCore.GenericRepository -Version 3.0.0

+**For EF Core >= 3.1 :**

-    Install-Package EFCore.GenericRepository
+    Install-Package EFCore.GenericRepository -Version 3.1.0

 Then in the `ConfirugeServices` method of the `Startup` class: